STEPS TO CLOSING: BUYER

-Start searching for homeowners insurance and getting quotes.
+Step #4: Get Quotes – Start searching for homeowners insurance and getting quotes.
 This could make a big difference in your monthly payment!
-Your Lender will need this information.
+Your lender will need this information.

-The Lender prepares the Closing Disclosure (previously known as HUD) which is a line by line detailed itemization of all fees being paid for by the Seller and Buyer.
+Step #7: Closing Disclosure – The Lender prepares the Closing Disclosure (previously known as HUD) which is a line by line detailed itemization of all fees being paid for by the Seller and Buyer.
 You will receive a copy 3 days before closing and you MUST acknowledge receipt of it.
-We cannot close with less than 3 days notice to you.
+We cannot close with less than 3 days’ notice to you.
 It will advise you of the amount of money you need to bring to closing.
-ALL FUNDS BROUGHT TO CLOSING MUST BE A CERTIFIED CHECK MADE PAYABLE TO THE TITLE COMPANY!
+ALL FUNDS BROUGHT TO CLOSING MUST BE A CERTIFIED CHECK MADE PAYABLE TO TITLE!

-A walk through of the home is scheduled prior to closing to ensure all agreed repairs were done and that the home is in clean and presentable condition.
+Step #8: It’s Closing Day! – A walkthrough of the home is scheduled prior to closing to ensure all agreed repairs were done and that the home is in clean and presentable condition.
 The closing will take place at the Title Company!
 The address of the Title Company is at the top of Page 2 on your contract.
 You will need to bring that cashier’s check and your driver’s license to the closing.
 Closings normally take about an hour – there is a lot of paperwork!

-Funding takes place once all documentation is signed and reviewed by the Lender.
-This can take 20 minutes or a few hours – the Buyer will not be allowed to have keys to the home until the transaction has FUNDED.
+Step #9: Funding – Funding takes place once all documentation is signed and reviewed by the Lender.
+This can take 20 minutes or a few hours – The buyer will not be allowed to have keys to the home until the transaction has FUNDED.